Forget Me Not (1922 film): Plot

-Young mother Mary Gordoon (Hunt) is too poor to take care of her infant daughter, and leaves the child at orphanage.
-The girl, Ann (Love) grows up with a crippled leg in the orphanage, and has fallen in love with a fellow orphan Jimmy (Hughes).
+Young mother Mary Gordoon (Hunt) is too poor to take care of her infant daughter and leaves the child at an orphanage.
+The girl, Ann (Love) grows up with a crippled leg in the orphanage and has fallen in love with a fellow orphan Jimmy (Hughes).
 The mother returns to the orphanage after 15 years to adopt her daughter, but believing her daughter to have been adopted by someone else already, she adopts Jimmy instead.

 Ann is eventually adopted by a sidewalk musician (Lederer), who teaches her to play the violin.
 When Jimmy marries another girl, Ann plays at his wedding.
 Many years later, after Jimmy's wife dies, the pair are reunited.

 Cast

 Production

 Director W. S. Van Dyke was unhappy about the casting of Bessie Love in the lead, whom he had not chosen.

-In preparation for her role, Love lived at an orphanage for two weeks.
+In preparation for her role, Love spent two weeks at an orphanage.

 Scenes were filmed at the Crooked Tree in Arch Beach, Laguna.

 The song "A Million Hearts Are Calling: Forget Me Not" with words and music by Billy Baskette and Ernest Lutz, was composed and published for the film.